 It is a clean, well-understood, low-overhead first cut at the noise.
 Done properly, it:

-That is not the only thing keeping those boxes safe.
+I run it on every box I own.
 SSH is key-only.
 PermitRootLogin is off.
 PasswordAuthentication is off.
 The administrative path is on a non-standard port behind a VPN.
-The web layer terminates at a reverse proxy that drops everything that doesn't look like one of three URL shapes.
 MFA is everywhere it can be.

 fail2ban is the doorman, not the lock.